runpod-workers/worker-template/README.md

 1.  **GitHub Integration (Recommended):**

-    - Push your customized code to a GitHub repository.
-    - In the RunPod Serverless UI, create a new Template or Endpoint and connect it to your GitHub repository.
-    - RunPod will automatically build the Docker image using the `Dockerfile` in your repository whenever you push changes (if auto-deploy is enabled).
+    - Connect your GitHub repository to RunPod Serverless.
+RunPod will automatically build and deploy your worker whenever you push changes to your specified branch.
+    - For detailed instructions on setting up the GitHub integration, authorizing RunPod, and configuring your deployment, please refer to the [RunPod Deploy with GitHub Guide](https://docs.runpod.io/serverless/github-integration).

 2.  **Manual Docker Build & Push:**
-    - Build the Docker image:
-      ```bash
-      # Replace with your registry username and image name/tag
-      docker build -t your-dockerhub-username/your-image-name:latest --platform linux/amd64 .
-      ```
-    - Push the image to a container registry (like Docker Hub, GHCR, etc.):
+    - For detailed instructions on building the Docker image locally and pushing it to a container registry, please see the [RunPod Serverless Get Started Guide](https://docs.runpod.io/serverless/get-started#step-6-build-and-push-your-docker-image).
-      ```bash
-      # Log in to your registry if needed (e.g., docker login)
-      docker push your-dockerhub-username/your-image-name:latest
-      ```
-    - In the RunPod Serverless UI, create a new Template or Endpoint and point it to the image you pushed in your container registry.
+    - Once pushed, create a new Template or Endpoint in the RunPod Serverless UI and point it to the image in your container registry.

 ## Further Information